Fractal Images as Number Sequences I An Introduction: Axiomatic description

+Notice that the absolute values we sort non-descending, and those numbers with equal absolute values, we sort positives first, like $1,-1,2,-2,3,-3,\ldots$. \end{definition} The \textbf{bold} number in a sequence is the first number that makes this sequence differ from, and larger than the previous one in the encyclopedia.

-We give the sequence, its index from \href{https://oeis.org}{OEIS}, and describe the digiset, start sequence, substitution, and grid with its generators, and finally the figure of the geometric fractal, similar to the example below of the first sequence (\Cref{ss:Dkkng Flwsnk}).
+We describe the fractal by the first twenty or so items of the sequence, its index in \href{https://oeis.org}{OEIS}, if any, and subsequently give the alphabet, start sequence, substitution, and grid with its generators, and finally the figure of the geometric fractal.
+See the example below of the first sequence (\cref{sub:Dkkng Flwsnk}) in the database.